emedware/omni18n/docs/umd.md

 For now, the file `lib/omni18n.js` is the file to be copied and referred to in the html script tag.

-Note: until now (1.1.8), the compressed library is 40k - it might be an overkill as the library is designed for fullstack optimization.
-The big thing that can still be profitable even in static websites is the [interpolation engine](./interpolation.md), that it translates on-the-fly (without reloading the page) and that it works out of the box.

 ## Script

 UMD (static websites) use no zones (only the main one).
 Therefore, a global `T` variable is the only [Translator](./translator.md).
 An event is raised when it is loaded/changed